ARCHIVES

 Why are you so attracted to goldfish?

-Apparently, the beauty of the color of the goldfish is not only captivating me.
+Apparently, the beauty of the goldfish doesn’t seem to captivate me.

-Rather, I am attracted to the unnatural appearance as an organism that has been twisted.
+Rather, I am attracted to its unnatural appearance as a creature that has been twisted.

-Maybe it's even a twisted feeling that the goldfish may be more pitiful.
+Maybe even the twisted feeling that goldfish may be more poor than they are buying.

-No matter what I think, there is nothing to do with the goldfish.
+No matter what I think, it has nothing to do with goldfish.

-Surely they will be able to eat rice every day, without danger, and happy.
+They must be able to eat rice every day, without danger, and be happy.

-It might be a person's arrogance to think about such things.
+It may be a person's arrogance to think about it.

 Mika Ninagawa